SciML/Catalyst.jl/docs/src/catalyst_applications/homotopy_continuation.md

 giving that the steady-state for `X2` is about `1.33333`.

-As an alternative, we could have coupled `neweqs` with the conservation law relations to have HomotopyContinuation find the steady-state simultaneously:
+As an alternative, we could have coupled `neweqs` with the conservation law relations to have HomotopyContinuation find the steady-states simultaneously:
 ```@example hc3
 # move all the terms in the conserved equations to one side
 # and substitute in the parameter values